 To prevent users from tampering with committed bidding information after the end of Phase #1

 Because of the Server-instituted waiting period between phases, an attempt to tamper with bid- ding information on the Server at any point after the clients had already downloaded the informa- tion would be completely ineﬀectual.
-Tampering with with bidding information on the Server before all members have downloaded the bidding information (recall that Phase #2 does not com- mence until all members have acknowledged that they have downloaded the bidding information) is possible but could not result in any member’s beneﬁt.
+Tampering with bidding information on the Server before all members have downloaded [somehow I think of this as uploading] the bidding information (recall that Phase #2 does not com- mence until all members have acknowledged that they have downloaded the bidding information) is possible but could not result in any member’s beneﬁt.
 If a member were to tamper with his own

 http://crypto.stackexchange.com/questions/12247/what-are-the-pros-cons-of-